Why I set myself goals

 3 Everything is possible

 “No matter what condition you have, you can achieve whatever you set your mind to.
-Never put a limit to what you can do.”
+Never put a limit on what you can do.”